matn7/CS-Notes/src/main/java/spring/SPRING-REST.md

     - @RestController, @ResponseBody

 - What is dispatcher servlet?
+    - Front controller pattern for spring mvc framework
 - Who is configuring dispatcher servlet?
+    - SpringBootAutoConfiguration
 - What does dispatcher servlet do?
+    - Dispatcher servlet is handling all the requests, tells Jackson do the conversion to JSON
 - How does the HelloWorldBean object get converted to JSON?
+    - SpringBootAutoConfiguration, message converter Jackson beans are getting initialized
 - Who is configuring error mapping?
+    - SpringBootAutoConfiguration

 - AUTO-CONFIGURATION
     - DispatcherServletAutoConfiguration, found dispatcher servlet on classpath